 I am unsure of how my home-cooked noodles will taste, I will keep you posted.

 In the past, I went nuts in the candy aisle of Pacific Ocean Marketplace.
 I am actually not big on sweets, but Ryan is.
 As it turns out, most Asian candy isn’t nearly as sweet as candies made here in the United States, and therefore that was a bit of a fail.
-I am now quite sure he’s not crazy about ginger-flavored candies.
+I now know he’s not crazy about ginger-flavored candies.

 Overall, Pacific Ocean Marketplace is pretty awesome, and if you enjoy cooking Asian food, or in my case, trying to cook Asian food, you should go.